Chivateros: Quarry operations

 Chivateros was initially defined as a gigantic lithic workshop of the Paleolithic.
 Patterson and Lanning identified lithic pieces made of quartzite, such as knives, scrapers, arrowheads and hand axes.
 Moreover, they established a factual differentiation between what they called Chivateros I and Chivateros II, establishing equivalents in other points of America.

 Thanks to the works of Chauchat in Cupisnique and Chicama, this interpretation has largely been superseded.
 Chauchat determined that Chivateros was actually a quarry, and that there was not only one site of this type, but many Chivateros sites, for much of the Peruvian coast and Yungas (which have been dubbed as Chivateros quarries), where groups of hunter-gatherers were supplied raw materials, such as partially processed rock, which they took to their workshops located close to their homes or near the quarries already mentioned.

 The most widely known material of these quarries are the Chivateros preforms (erroneously described by Lanning as "handaxes" and "spearheads"), which were the first outline of pedunculate tips.
 The rest of lithic materials are nothing more than wastes of the activity of carving and edging.

 People who provisioned the raw material from Chivateros hill lived in Pampa Piedras Gordas and in Carabayllo, where Lanning found his workshops and housing areas, which he called the Lítico Light Complex.
 There preforms of the Chivateros type were processed to be converted into pedunculadas tips of the Paijanense type.
 This tradition spread along the Peruvian coast from Lambayeque to Ica during the period between 10,000 BC to 6000 BC.

 Current status

 Since its discovery in the 1960s, Chivateros was constantly plundered by collectors, academics and the general population to obtain lithic artifacts.
 In spite of its importance, the Peruvian government never undertook any plan to care for the site.
-Subsequently, the activity of private companies and the illegal occupation of land by traffickers has destroyed most of this important archaeological site.
+Subsequently, the activity of private companies and the illegal occupation of land by traffickers has destroyed most of the archaeological site.